How Two Hoaxes Took Down Journalistic Integrity

 Oops.

 “Irish man held in ICE says he fears for his life” and is missing his wife.
-Then read the real story.
-He’s wanted on drug charges in Ireland and abandoned his kids.
+Later, we learn he’s wanted on drug charges in Ireland and abandoned his kids.
+The story disappears from the media.

 An entire team of reporters at the Seattle Times “ClimateLab” and none have a degree in a STEM subject.
 They are all “story tellers”.